2003 Arizona Wildcats football team

 The 2003 Arizona Wildcats football team represented the University of Arizona during the 2003 NCAA Division I-A football season.
-They were coached by John Mackovic in his third season with the Wildcats.
+The team was coached by John Mackovic in his third season with the Wildcats.
 Arizona completed the season with a record of 2–10 (1–7 against Pac-10 opponents) and finished in last place in the Pac-10 standings.

 After starting the year 1–4, Mackovic was fired and defensive coordinator Mike Hankwitz coached the team on an interim basis for the rest of the season.